Mark IV monorail: Train operations

 Procedural safety checks of the anti-collision systems were completed twice each day, when the trains were first placed in service and next between 2:00 and 3:00 p.m.
 Additional safety checks such as visually inspecting the carbon collector shoes were also performed each afternoon.

 Each night as service shuts down, the trains were removed from the beams one route at a time.
 Usually the Magic Kingdom closed first, followed by Epcot and then the resort trains would cease operations around midnight.
-Typically the Express (parking lot) trains would "switch ends" (the driver would move to Cab 5) and operate the train in a clockwise direction lining up the trains up with one at the west side of the switch beam (east of the Magic Kingdom, west of the Contemporary); one in the Magic Kingdom station; one at the top of the hill on the west side of the Magic Kingdom (north of the current day Grand Floridian); one at the Polynesian and the rare occasion when five trains were operating—one at TTC.
+Typically the Express (parking lot) trains would "switch ends" (the driver would move to Cab 5) and operate the train in a clockwise direction.
+They would then be lined up with one at the west side of the switch beam (east of the Magic Kingdom, west of the Contemporary); one in the Magic Kingdom station; one at the top of the hill on the west side of the Magic Kingdom (north of the modern Grand Floridian); one at the Polynesian and, on the rare occasion when five trains were operating—one at TTC.
 The first train would be cleared through the switch, around behind Space Mountain, and into the Monorail Shop.
 Following trains would advance one by one forward to where the train in front of them previously had been stopped.
 This process continued until all the trains were berthed in the shop.

 Once the exterior (Express Monorail) trains had reached Monorail Shop, the clearing of the Epcot Center line would begin.
 Trains would line up with one at the south side of the switch on the Epcot line (right where the beam turns south after leaving TTC); another train would leave the Epcot Center station and travel opposite of normal direction and hold at that plaza for the Magic Kingdom parking lot (making notification after crossing the bridge over the highway to the Epcot main entrance).
 The final train would leave TTC traveling counter clockwise (opposite of normal travel) completing the loop through Epcot Center to the Magic Kingdom parking lot plaza after the other trains had moved.
 If a train was to be left out overnight this train remained at TTC.
 The Epcot Center trains would travel through the switch on the Epcot mainline, travel the spur to the switch on the Express Monorail side and continue through to shop in the same way as the Express trains had done earlier.